Passage 6.3.16

 μεταπεσόντων δὲ αὖθις τῶν πραγμάτων καὶ Κόνωνος κεκρατηκότος τῇ ναυμαχίᾳ περὶ Κνίδον καὶ ὄρος τὸ Δώριον ὀνομαζόμενον, οὕτω μετεβάλλοντο οἱ Ἴωνες, καὶ Κόνωνα ἀνακείμενον χαλκοῦν καὶ Τιμόθεον ἐν Σάμῳ τε ἔστιν ἰδεῖν παρὰ τῇ Ἥρᾳ καὶ ὡσαύτως ἐν Ἐφέσῳ παρὰ τῇ Ἐφεσίᾳ θεῷ. ταῦτα μέν ἐστιν ἔχοντα οὕτω τὸν ἀεὶ χρόνον, καὶ Ἴωσιν ὡσαύτως οἱ πάντες ἄνθρωποι θεραπεύουσι τὰ ὑπερέχοντα τῇ ἰσχύι.

-When later the situation reversed again, and Konon had secured victory in the naval battle around Knidos and the mountain called Dorion, the Ionians likewise altered their stance.
-Bronze statues of Konon and Timotheos may be seen set up at Samos near the temple of Hera, as well as similarly at Ephesos near the sanctuary of the Ephesian goddess.
+When later the situation reversed again, and Conon had secured victory in the naval battle around Cnidus and the mountain called Dorion, the Ionians likewise altered their stance.
+Bronze statues of Conon and Timotheus may be seen set up at Samos near the temple of Hera, as well as similarly at Ephesus near the sanctuary of the Ephesian goddess.
 These circumstances always remain thus, and likewise all people continually honor whatever surpasses them in power.